Round Top Lake Sunset

 2 tenths of a mile South of the Wet Meadows Lake trail junction we yet again cross into the Mokelumne Wilderness.
 The boundary of the Mokelumne Wilderness between Carson Pass and Ebbetts Pass is crazily convoluted.

-The USGS maps linked to above do not depict the crazy boundary as does the National Forest topo map of the Mokelumne Wilderness.
+The USGS map linked to above does not depict the crazy boundary as does the National Forest topo map of the Mokelumne Wilderness.
 I count six times in and out of the Wilderness between Forestdale Divide and Ebbetts Pass.

 Mokelumne Wilderness Boundary